Patai5/BakaBot/README.md

 1. Clone the repository
 2. Setup your `.env` file from `.env.example`
+   * Guide on how to get the YOUR DISCORD TOKEN can be found [here](https://www.writebots.com/discord-bot-token/).
+     * Aditionally you have to turn on all three options under "Privileged Gateway Intents" which can be found under the Bot option on left hand side.
 3. Create a virtual environment *(not required, but well recommended)*
 ```sh
 python -m venv env